fox-daniel/reagent/README.md

 - mark content to have AI maintain an up to date summary of long content
 - use cases
   - shorten the context given to the model while still maintaining all necessary context at a high-level

+## Implementation
+Create a [ROPE](https://en.wikipedia.org/wiki/Rope_(data_structure)) with the required annotations.
+Provide views of the ROPE to the existing AI assistants based on the user annotations.
+Some annotations may cause background calls to the AI assistant, such as `@summarize`.